 The amount of subsurface scattering.

 The color used to determine the subsurface scattering effect.
-For example, replicating a skin material, would mean setting this to a fleshy color.
+For example, replicating a skin material would mean setting this to a fleshy color.

 The radius of the area each sample affects.
 Higher values will smooth the appearance of the subsurface scattering.
 Results will vary depending on the scale of the object in your scene.
 Arnold will take into account the shape and thickness of the object being lit.
-If it is thin enough, the object will often see light scattering out the back side, depending on the radius value (see example images below):
+If it is thin enough, the object will often see the light scattering out the back side, depending on the radius value (see example images below):

 The lighter the color, the more light is scattered.
 A value of 0 will produce no scattering effect:

 Increasing the radius value can radically change the appearance of the material, from looking like leather to marble.
 SSS is very scale dependent.
 You will need to adjust the radius multiplier depending on the size of your model.
-If you were to render using the default SSS settings, you may get something that does not look correct.
+If you were to render using the default SSS settings, you might get something that does not look correct.
 Alternatively, adjusting the scene scale can have similar results.